-Several different areas of immunity apply to the various governmental and private parties that practice police, correctional, and medical functions for traditional governmental units.
+The attorneys at Chapman Law Group understand the complex areas of immunity that apply to the various governmental and private parties that practice police, correctional and medical functions for traditional governmental units.
 Sorting out which forms of immunity may or may not apply to multiple lawsuits against municipalities, officers, medical personnel and any private contractors can be complex and require considerable legal analysis.

 Under the doctrine of qualified immunity, government officials performing discretionary functions generally are shielded from liability for civil damages as long as their conduct does not violate clearly established statutory or constitutional rights which a reasonable person would know about.
 In finding qualified immunity, the court, viewing the facts in the light most favorable to the plaintiff, determines whether a violation of a constitutional right has occurred and if a constitutional right at issue was clearly established at the time of defendant’s alleged misconduct.
 The court may also consider whether what the official allegedly did was objectively unreasonable.

 Michigan law offers full governmental immunity under certain circumstances.
-An employee of a governmental agency is immune from tort liability for an injury to a person or damage to property caused by the employee while acting on behalf of a governmental agency under Michigan law if the employee reasonably believes he or she is acting within the scope of his or her authority the governmental agency is engaged in the exercise of a governmental function, and the conduct is not grossly negligent.
+An employee of a governmental agency is immune from tort liability for an injury to a person or damage to property caused by the employee while acting on behalf of a governmental agency if the employee reasonably believes he or she is acting within the scope of his or her authority and the conduct is not grossly negligent.
 However, an exception exists that eliminates governmental immunity when providing medical care or treatment to the inmate of a county jail.